DOJ announces sixth conviction from sexual assault evidence kits

-Dane County Judge David Conway sentenced 47-year-old Joachim M. McKnight, of Saginaw, Michigan, to three years and six months in prison for the assault of a teenage victim that occurred in March of 1994.
+Dane County Judge David Conway sentenced 47-year-old Joachim M. McKnight, of Saginaw, Michigan, to 3½ years in prison for the assault of a teenage victim that occurred in March 1994.

 The Madison Police Department investigated the case, which was prosecuted by the Dane County District Attorney’s Office.